JacksonChen666/JacksonChen666/README.md

 Here's some things about me:

 - I have knowledge in Python, Java, HTML
 - I can get fustrated easily if you don't understand, but that's not your problem.
 - I tend to be very skeptical about stuff I don't know.
+- Water is one of the sources of my existance.

 That is all for this profile.
 If you think there's any ideas I can do, you may suggest it to me.